Node Support Policy

 It's possible this package will work correctly on newer versions of Node.
 It may even be possible to use this package on older versions of Node, though that's more unlikely as we'll make every effort to take advantage of features available in the oldest LTS version we support.

-As new Node LTS versions become available we may remove previous versions from the engines.node property of our package's package.json file.
+As new Node LTS versions become available we may remove previous versions from the `engines.node` property of our package's `package.json` file.
 Removing a Node version is considered a breaking change and will entail the publishing of a new major version of this package.
 We will not accept any requests to support an end-of-life version of Node.
 Any merge requests or issues supporting an end-of-life version of Node will be closed.

 We will accept code that allows this package to run on newer, non-LTS, versions of Node.
 Furthermore, we will attempt to ensure our own changes work on the latest version of Node.
 To help in that commitment, our continuous integration setup runs against all LTS versions of Node in addition the most recent Node release; called current.